mmazzarolo/react-native-modal-datetime-picker/.github/CONTRIBUTING.md

 ## License

-By contributing to React Native NetInfo, you agree that your contributions will be licensed under the **MIT** license.
+By contributing to react-native-modal-datetime-picker, you agree that your contributions will be licensed under the **MIT** license.